-At All 4 Safety Certs we recommend, as best practice, that you have this assessment for any properties that you let out
+At All 4 Safety Certs we recommend that you have this assessment if you do not have a combi boiler installed.

 If you are an employer of five or more employees we recommend you keep a record of our assessments provided safe in your company paperwork.

 Please note that ‘HSE and Local Authority inspectors do not proactively inspect domestic premises or ask for evidence that landlords have undertaken a risk assessment.
 However, if a tenant were to contract Legionnaires’ disease from the water system in their home, the landlord may be liable to prosecution under HSWA, and would have to demonstrate to a court that they had fulfilled their legal duty, so it is important that they assess and control the risks (see www.hse.gov.uk/press/2010/coi-e-05.htm)